LunchMoney Lewis

-Gamal Kosh Lewis (born January 11, 1988), better known as LunchMoney Lewis, is an American rapper, singer, songwriter, and record producer.
+Gamal Kosh Lewis (born January 11, 1988), better known by his stage name LunchMoney Lewis, is an American rapper, singer, songwriter, and record producer.
 He is best known for his 2015 single "Bills", which topped the charts in Australia and peaked within the top 10 in New Zealand and the United Kingdom.
-Later that year, on April 21, 2015, he released his debut extended play (EP) Bills, which included the hit single of the same name, alongside the song "Mama", which charted in New Zealand.
-He would later release his second EP, Songs in the Key of Quarantine, on April 10, 2020.
-He is also known for featuring on Pitbull and Flo Rida's "Greenlight", from the former's tenth studio album, Global Warming (2017).
+His debut extended play (EP) of the same name includes the song, along with the single "Mama", which entered charts in New Zealand.
+His second EP, Songs in the Key of Quarantine (2020).
+He is also known for his guest appearance alongside Flo Rida on Pitbull's 2017 single "Greenlight", which received platinum certification by the Recording Industry Association of America (RIAA).

-Outside of performing, he has also written songs for other artists, including the Lil Durk–J. Cole collaboration "All My Life" from the former's eight studio album Almost Healed (2023), which peaked at number 2 on the Billboard Hot 100, and Nicki Minaj's "Super Freaky Girl" from her fifth studio album, Pink Friday 2 (2023), which topped the chart.
-He has also collaborated with artists such as One Direction, Meghan Trainor, Katy Perry, Fifth Harmony, Jennifer Lopez, XXXTentacion, Lil Wayne, Ariana Grande, J Balvin, Snoop Dogg, Maroon 5, Trey Songz, Jessie J, Becky G, Ciara, Ty Dolla Sign, ASAP Rocky, Big Boi of Outkast, Doja Cat, alongside others.
+Outside of performing, he has closely collaborated with record producer Dr. Luke to write songs for other artists; his credits include Lil Durk's "All My Life", which peaked at number two on the Billboard Hot 100, and Nicki Minaj's "Super Freaky Girl", which topped the chart.
+He has also written for acts such as One Direction, Meghan Trainor, Katy Perry, Fifth Harmony, Jennifer Lopez, XXXTentacion, Lil Wayne, Ariana Grande, J Balvin, Snoop Dogg, Maroon 5, Trey Songz, Jessie J, Becky G, Ciara, Ty Dolla Sign, ASAP Rocky, Big Boi, Doja Cat, alongside others.